learningequality/kolibri/docs/dev/glossary.rst

 App
   A Kolibri 'app' is a special sort of plugin which provides a top-level URL and a self-contained single-page javascript application.
-Each app generally has a single client-side ``KolibriModule`` object and attaches a single root view component to the HTML returned by a skeleton Django template.
+Each app attaches a single root view component to the HTML returned by a skeleton Django template.

   Examples of apps are the Learn, Admin, and Coach Reports apps.

 Bundle
-  'Bundle' is a webpack term. *TODO*
+  'Bundle' is a webpack term, referring to a collection of client-side assets.
+See :doc:`asset_loading` for more info.

 Component
   A 'view component' is a composable UI element on the client-side, defined using Vue.js components.